numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 to 2.0.
 Code will have to be updated to account for deprecated, moved, or removed functions/classes, as well as for more strictly enforced private APIs.

-In order to make it easier to adapt to the changes in this NEP, we will:
+In order to make it easier to adopt the changes in this NEP, we will:

 1. Provide a transition guide that lists each API change and its replacement.
 2. Provide a script to automate the migration wherever possible.
 This will be